 Many students enroll in career technical education (CTE) during high school then transition to Citrus College to continue their studies.
 The sequence of courses that began in the high school/regional occupational (HS/ROP) setting and continue in college is often referred to as a Career Pathway or Program of Study.

 The Career Pathway advances the student's acquisition of industry-recognized knowledge, skills and abilities and culminates in the earning of Certificate(s) of Achievement, degree, transfer and/or employment depending on the educational goal.
 Some Career Pathways include a CTE course that faculty at Citrus College will review upon request to determine if a HS/ROP course is comparable to the college course.
 See

 When the high school instructor teaches a class that college faculty approved as comparable to an entry level college career technical education (CTE) course a HS Course-Level Articulation Agreement is put in place.
 Students are then informed and advised by their HS/ROP instructor who authorizes access to the Citrus College credit-by-examination opportunity.
 See

-Citrus College 2013-2014 CTE Course Level Articulation Agreements in place (July 1, 2013 - June 30, 2014)
+Citrus College 2014-2015 CTE Course Level Articulation Agreements in place (July 1, 2014 - June 30, 2015)